KyperTech/matter/README.md

 > *What are the minimal tools I need to make an app* **matter**?

 Matter is a Javascript library that provides common web application functionality such as user authentication and local/session/token storage.
-This library communicates with [Tessellate](https://github.com/KyperTech/tessellate) for application data, but custom server setups are on the roadmap.
+This library is built to communicate with a [Tessellate Server](https://github.com/KyperTech/tessellate) such as [Tessellate](http://tessellate.kyper.io) for application data, but custom server setups are on the roadmap.

 Matter is Isomorphic, which means it will work well in both Browser and NodeJS environments.
 ES6 functionality is also available through importing and/or extending Matter (more details below).

 ## Quick Start

-Using Matter requires having created an application on [Tessellate](http://tessellate.elasticbeanstalk.com) or [running your own Tessellate server]().
+Using Matter requires having created an application on [Build](http://build.kyper.io), [Tessellate](http://tessellate.kyper.io) or on [your own Tessellate server](https://github.com/KyperTech/tessellate/wiki/Run-Your-Own).

 ### Browser
 1. Include the Matter library using one of the following: